When a marriage reaches the point of divorce there can be many reasons why the relationship has broken down.

 4. That you have lived apart for more than five years.

 In a situation where facts three, four or five are not relevant, and where adultery has not been committed, an individual must rely on the spouse’s unreasonable behaviour.

 When filing for divorce on the ground of unreasonable behaviour there must be several strong examples of such behaviour to support the application.

-The Owens vs Owens case demonstrates that it is necessary to create a compelling case if the unreasonable behaviour fact is being relied up.
-Instructing a solicitor will help to ensure that your divorce petition is well drafted and that you are guided through the process every step of the way.
+The Owens vs Owens case demonstrates that it is necessary to create a compelling case if the unreasonable behaviour fact is being relied upon.
+Instructing a solicitor will help to ensure that your divorce petition is well-drafted and that you are guided through the process every step of the way.

 Going through a divorce is a difficult and emotional time which is why it is essential that you have the support of an experienced family solicitor.